Clats97/ClatsGuard/README.md

 **Installation**

 1. Clone or download this repository.
+2.
-2. Install the required Python libraries: pip install cryptography
+3. Install the required Python libraries: pip install cryptography

 **Key Management**

 •	Passphrase-Derived Keys: You can generate a key from any passphrase.
-It is recommended to use a strong passphrase for better security.
+It is recommended to use a strong passphrase for better security

 •	Hex Keys: If you already have a 256-bit hex key, you can directly paste it into the key field.

 **Encryption Workflow**